not-an-aardvark/snoowrap/src/README.md

-# snoowrap internal layout/contributors' map
+# snoowrap internal layout/building instructions

 This guide is aimed at people who are interested in contributing to snoowrap itself, or getting a general idea of how snoowrap works.